Art Project

 What is an environmental portrait?

 An environmental portrait is a photograph that shows a person in their natural surroundings, with the location playing a key role in telling a story about their life, personality, or occupation.
 Unlike a traditional headshot, it uses the background to provide context and depth, portraying the subject within a broader narrative.
 For example, a chef is photographed in a kitchen, or an artist in their studio.
 The setting is chosen to enhance and reveal information about the subject, making the environment a "second character" in the photo.
-It focuses on more than just the subject's features; it includes their work, interests, and the spaces they inhabit.
-It is a form of visual storytelling where authenticity plays an essential role.
+It focuses on more than just the individual; it includes their work, interests, and the spaces they inhabit.
+And it is a form of visual storytelling where authenticity is an essential feature.

 Who is eligible to participate?